-Published on 12 June 2021: 3:05 PM IST: World Day Against Child Labour 2021: International days are reinforced to educate the public on issues of concern and to address global problems.
+Last Updated on 10 June 2023: 4:51 PM IST: World Day Against Child Labour 2023: International days are reinforced to educate the public on issues of concern and to address global problems.
 Every year 12th June is celebrated as World Day Against Child Labour.
 Child labour falls in the category of crime and there is a provision of severe punishment for those who promote it.
 Cases of child labour are increasing continuously in the country and the world.
 This day is celebrated to make people aware of child labour and it highlights the rights of children to have a normal life.

-What is important in World Day Against Child Labour 2021?
+World Day Against Child Labour [WDACL] 2023 Theme

 In 2002, the United Nations body that regulates the world of work, the International Labour Organization (ILO), launched the World Day Against Child Labor, to stop the children used for employment.